subtledoctor/SubtleD_hotfixes/README.md

 This will fix a bug in SubtleD's Stat Overhauls v1.5 which causes divine spellcasters to have fewer spell slots than they should.

 This should be irrelevant as of SubtleD's Stat Overhauls v1.5.3

+v37 Psionic Lightning Fix

+This fixes a bug that prevents the "Generate Lightning" psionic power from working under certain circumstances.

+This should be irrelevent as of Will to Power v2.9.